 Causative Agent

-The main culprits behind cellulitis are bacteria.
+Bacteria are the main culprits behind cellulitis.
 They often enter through a tiny cut or abrasion that might not even be noticeable.

 Once these bacteria sneak in, they set up shop, leading to infection and inflammation.
 The usual suspects include Streptococcus and Staphylococcus species.